 That charring, rather than making your food taste unpleasantly burnt, provides an added depth to the flavor (much like you get when browning butter vs. just melting it).

 Blackened seasoning, or blackening seasoning, is usually used as a dry spice rub on protein sources like chicken, shrimp, or fish.

 Besides the redfish that made the technique famous, popular fish to blacken include salmon, grouper, catfish, tilapia, shrimp, and mahi-mahi.
 Blackened chicken is also a classic, or you can use the classic blend to spice up steak, pork, or even tofu!

-Some of my favorite blackened foods are a blackened grouper sandwich with tomato and a little tartar sauce, blackened salmon on a caesar salad, blackened shrimp on chipotle mac and cheese, or blackened mahi-mahi in a fish taco.
+Some of my favorite blackened foods are a blackened grouper sandwich with tomato and a little Cajun remoulade sauce, blackened salmon on a caesar salad, blackened shrimp on chipotle mac and cheese, or blackened mahi-mahi in a fish taco.

 How to blacken fish, chicken, or other protein:

 - Pat your protein dry.
 You don’t want your chicken or fish to steam, so removing excess water helps the spices stick better and helps you get that nice charred crust.